ashishtayal89/mernguide/Module2/Readme.md

 ### Connect To Api

 1. Generaly for any integrating with a 3rd party service you would go to their documentation and look for a npm package which supports the integraion.
+2. Alternatively you can craft http/https message and send them to the api/service.

+We are going to intergrate with a third party service called **Twilio** which we are going to use to send message to phone.